gelnior/teatime/README.rst

 I just share here what I found useful to set up when starting a browser-only coffee script application.
 I principally use it for newebe to develop the client side of its embedded applications.
-I did this because when I was looking for good framework for developing javascript application on client side, I found only frameworks too big or too server oriented.
+I did this because when I was looking for good frameworks for developing javascript application on client side, I found only frameworks too big or too server oriented.

-NB: CSS are handled by Stylus, the Coffeescript-like language for CSS.
+*NB: CSS are handled by Stylus, the Coffeescript-like language for CSS.*

 The sample code is based on Backbone.js but there is very few code and it